 Students who successfully complete the program requirements will have a statement added to their transcript that reads, “With Certification in the Graduate Portfolio Program in Sustainability”.
 Portfolio Program certification will not appear on your diploma.

 If accepted, what are there deadlines for completing the program requirements?

-All program requirements must be completed within a year of your graduation date from UT.
+All program requirements must be completed within a week from participant's graduation date from UT.
 If you do not complete the program requirements in this time period, you will be dropped from the program.